mkborregaard/razor-atom-syntax-theme/README.md

 # Tomorrow Night Bright Syntax Theme

-Atom theme based on the ever popular base16 tomorrow dark colors.
+Atom theme based on the awesome tomorrow night bright dark colors.

-This theme is based on 'tomorrow' but with some slight changes to make clearer, like removing underline, altering indent and wrap guide colours, more vibrant colours etc.
+This theme is based on the tomorrow night bright theme of rockymadden, but I have merged that with the code from the razor atom syntax theme because the atom (ink) console was not correctly colored.

 ## Installation